 Additional details are available at http://www.medicine.usask.ca/academic-units/support-units/communications/news/accreditation-information.html

-UPDATE: On January 23, 2014, University Council approved the motion brought forward by the Admissions Committee recommending that, for application to the College of Medicine in October 2015 (for admission August 2016), all Saskatchewan residents must have written the Medical College Admissions Test (MCAT) prior to application.
-The motion now moves to University Senate on April 26, 2014 for final approval.
-In the event the new MCAT requirement is approved, all prerequisite requirements would be concurrently deleted.
+UPDATE: On April 26, 2014, University Senate approved the motion that, for application to the College of Medicine in October 2015 (for admission August 2016), all Saskatchewan residents must have written the Medical College Admissions Test (MCAT) prior to application.
+As a result, prerequisite courses will be RECOMMENDED ONLY and will not be required.

-NOTE: The current prerequisite/MCAT requirement for Saskatchewan residents remains in place for the next application cycle (application 2014 for admission 2015).
+The current prerequisite/MCAT requirement for Saskatchewan residents remains in place for one more application cycle (application in October 2014 for entry August 2015).

 As the only medical school in Saskatchewan, the College of Medicine at the University of Saskatchewan has a responsibility to serve the residents of the province.
 As such, 90% of first year positions are reserved for Saskatchewan residents.